I am a writer from Quito Ecuador, and I am starting a master’s degree in creative writing at Colorado State University in the fall of 2021.

 In 2020 I graduated with an MA in Latin American Studies with a concentration in Communication and Spanish American Literature.
 During this time I collaborated as a graduate assistant with the blog “Vamos a Leer,” which supports K-12 teaching on topics related to Latin America and served as the communications coordinator for the Student Organization for Latin American Studies (SOLAS).
 I was also a teaching assistant for the Department of Spanish and Portuguese, where I taught introductory and intermediate language courses.

 I published a poem and a couple of photographs, the latest one being an image of a laser from a lab in the Physics and Astronomy Department which was selected as image of the week by the international magazine Optics and Photonics News (OPN).
-My video Extraños, Strangers was showcased at the ASUNM Southwest Film Center before the screening of Children of Men for the as a part of the theater’s celebration of the Hispanic heritage month.
+My video Extraños, Strangers was showcased at the ASUNM Southwest Film Center as a part of the theater’s celebration of the Hispanic heritage month.